- Directed By: Robert Towne

 |Domestic Box Office: $777,423||Overseas Box Office: $0|

 Two decades after the death of Olympic runner Steve Prefontaine, two competing biopics went before the cameras at the same time in 1996.
 Without Limits was the bigger budget prestige project, written and directed by veteran Robert Towne and produced by Tom Cruise and the other was the low-budget Prefontaine (1997) for Disney.
 The two productions also fought over locations and consultants that were relevant to Prefontaine’s life.
-Without Limits was financed by Warner Bros for $25 million.
+The budget for Without Limits was $25 million and fully financed by Warner Bros.

 Prefontaine was thrown together quickly to get out into the marketplace first and was dated for January 24, 1997.
 The movie was basically dismissed as made for TV quality and Disney dumped it, where it grossed all of $589,304.
 Without Limits was expected to land a late ’97 release, but WB had moved it into ’98 to keep it away from the other film.
 The studio was considering a February 1998 release, to coincide with the Winter Olympics, but Without Limits was pushed back to September 11, 1998.